 These boroughs are responsible for many administrative activities that previously had been run by the municipality.
 The idea behind the boroughs, which were formed in the 1980s, is that they bring government closer to the people.

-Thus each borough has its own council, chosen by popular election by the inhabitants of each respective district.
+Thus each borough has its own administrative committee, chosen by popular election by the inhabitants of each respective district.

 Decisions affecting the borough are made at a local level, while issues that affect the whole city are handled by the central city council.

 Amsterdam City Council has now voted to abolish the seven administrative committees.
 They will be replaced by non-elected officials appointed by the central City Council, and advised by 22 committees made up of local representatives.